Search This Blog

 3. Using incorrect clues from the stage coordinator to the light crew that started the scene prior to the backdrop swap was completed requiring to readjust the plan as the volunteers got stuck behind and could not be readily available for the next stage transition.

-4. Realigning the position of the location of the palanquin and using different spotlight from the originally approved light sequence when the microphone needs challenged the available moving space for the cast.
+4. Realigning the position of the location of the palanquin and using a different spotlight from the originally approved light sequence when the microphone needs challenged the available moving space for the cast.

 Summary

 In a nutshell, this stage play is one of the several testimonials that Agility should be in one’s mind first.
-The Agile Manifesto might have started as guiding principles of software development but its prescription is definitely not limited to the software development projects.
+Agile Manifesto might have started as guiding principles of software development, but its application is not limited to the software development projects.
 It is important to understand that everything Agile is subjective and not definitive.
 This is sine qua non of Agile Project Management.
 The goal of the iterations or releases are incrementally building progress towards the end goal and the role of the product owner or scrum master is to be authentic in their leadership so that the group buys into the goal becoming a self-organized team.
 Then, the teams don’t just break a leg!
 They make history.

 References